Louis Jolliet: Exploration of the Upper Mississippi

-While Hernando de Soto was the first European to make official note of the Mississippi River by discovering its southern entrance in 1541, Jolliet and Marquette were the first to locate its upper reaches, and travel most of its length, about 130 years later.
-De Soto had named the river Rio del Espiritu Santo, but tribes along its length called it variations "Mississippi", meaning "Great River" in the Algonquian languages.
+While Hernando de Soto was the first European to make an official note of the Mississippi River by discovering its southern entrance in 1541, Jolliet and Marquette were the first to locate its upper reaches and travel most of its length, about 130 years later.
+De Soto had named the river Rio del Espiritu Santo, but tribes along its length called it variations of "Mississippi," meaning "Great River" in the Algonquian languages.

 On May 17, 1673, Jolliet and Marquette departed from St. Ignace, Michigan, with two canoes and five other voyageurs of French-Indian ancestry.
 The group sailed to Green Bay.
-They then paddled upstream (southward) on the Fox River to the site now known as Portage, Wisconsin.
+They paddled upstream (southward) on the Fox River to the site now known as Portage, Wisconsin.
 There, they portaged a distance of slightly less than two miles through marsh and oak forest to the Wisconsin River.
 Europeans eventually built a trading post at that shortest convenient portage between the Great Lakes and Mississippi River basins.
 On June 17, the canoeists ventured onto the Mississippi River near present-day Prairie du Chien, Wisconsin.

 The Jolliet-Marquette expedition paddled along the west bank of the Mississippi until mid-July.
 When they passed the mouth of the Arkansas River, they became satisfied that they had established that the Mississippi flowed into the Gulf of Mexico.
 By this point, they had encountered natives carrying European goods and worried about a possible hostile encounter with explorers or colonists from Spain.
-The voyageurs then followed the Mississippi back to the mouth of the Illinois River, which friendly natives told them was a shorter route back to the Great Lakes.
-Following the Illinois river upstream, they then turned up its tributary the Des Plaines River near modern-day Joliet, Illinois.
-They then continued up the Des Plaines River and portaged their canoes and gear at the Chicago Portage.
-They then followed the Chicago River downstream until they reached Lake Michigan near the location of modern-day Chicago.
+The voyageurs followed the Mississippi back to the mouth of the Illinois River, which friendly natives told them was a shorter route back to the Great Lakes.
+Following the Illinois river upstream, they turned up its tributary, the Des Plaines River near modern-day Joliet, Illinois.
+They continued up the Des Plaines River and portaged their canoes and gear at the Chicago Portage.
+They followed the Chicago River downstream until they reached Lake Michigan near modern-day Chicago.
 Father Marquette stayed at the mission of St. Francis Xavier at the southern end of Green Bay, which they reached in August.
-Joliet returned to Quebec to relate the news of their discoveries.
-On his way through the Lachine Rapids, Jolliet's canoe overturned and his records were lost.
+Jolliet returned to Quebec to relate the news of their discoveries.
+On his way through the Lachine Rapids, Jolliet's canoe overturned, and his records were lost.
 His brief narrative, written from memory, is in essential agreement with Marquette's, the chief account of the journey.